dorsalstream/dorsalstream.github.io/_posts/2018-04-10-MobilenNetv2.md

 title: Reducing MobileNetV2 Parameter Count by 30%
 tags:
 - deep learning
-- benchmark
 - ideas
 id: mobilenet
 author: Dushyant Mehta
 ---

-*Some ideas on reducing the number of parameters in MobilenetV2 by replacing 1x1 expansion convolution with replication with minimal loss of accuracy*
+*Some ideas on reducing the number of parameters in MobilenetV2 by replacing 1x1 expansion convolution with replication with minimal loss of accuracy.*

 -----